kubedb/cli/docs/guides/redis/quickstart/quickstart.md

 # Redis QuickStart

-This tutorial will show you how to use KubeDB to run a Redis database.
+This tutorial will show you how to use KubeDB to run a Redis server.

 <p align="center">
   <img alt="lifecycle"  src="/docs/images/redis/redis-lifecycle.png">